Implicit transaction costs and the fundamental theorems of asset pricing: Examples of implicit transaction cost economies

 where $\Phi(\cdot)$ is the standard cumulative normal distribution function, and

 gives the delta of the European call option or, equivalently, the replicating trading strategy of the European call option in the BS economy.

 This trading strategy is non-negative, continuous of unbounded variation, and has finite quadratic variation.
 However, this strategy is allowed in the model illustrated previosly.
-Indeed, plugging this trading strategy in Equation (\ref{zari}) or (\ref{zari1}), the value of the portfolio amounts to
+Indeed, plugging this trading strategy in Eq. (\ref{zari}) or (\ref{zari1}) and supposing that the implicit transaction cost economy is linear with $M(\cdot,0)$ as in the BS model, the value of the portfolio amounts to

 with